The guide below is an FAQ guide about Atmospheric Water Generators (AWGs).

 365k model – 600kg

-The smaller models can cost in the hundreds of dollars, whilst the largest AWGs can cost in the tens and hundreds of thousands of dollars (or more).
+Smaller models can cost in the hundreds of dollars, whilst the largest AWGs can cost in the tens and hundreds of thousands of dollars (or more, depending on the size and capabilities of the machine/device).

 This is just the purchase price though.